nuodb/nuodb-insights/README.md

       grafana/grafana:latest
 ```

-You can now start your NuoDB domain with the NuoDB Collector.
+You can now start your NuoDB database with the NuoDB Collector.
-For more info on how to start your domain, please refer to the [NuoDB Docker Blog Part I](https://nuodb.com/blog/deploy-nuodb-database-docker-containers-part-i) and the readme for [NuoDB Collector](https://github.com/nuodb/nuodb-collector).
+For more info on how to start your database, please refer to the [NuoDB Docker Blog Part I](https://nuodb.com/blog/deploy-nuodb-database-docker-containers-part-i) and the readme for [NuoDB Collector](https://github.com/nuodb/nuodb-collector).

 You can use the example NuoDB YCSB workload generator to explore the various dashboards.
 ```